Miquel Vila Bover

 Life & Medical Sciences

-Miquel Vila received his MD from the University of Barcelona (Spain) and then moved to the laboratory INSERM U289 (Prof. Y. Agid) at the Salpêtrière Hospital (Paris, France), where he obtained a Master degree (DEA) and PhD in Neuroscience from the University of Paris 6.
-From 1998 to 2001 he worked as a postdoctoral researcher at the laboratory of Dr. S. Przedborski at the Dept. of Neurology of Columbia University (New York, USA).
-In 2001, he obtained a tenure-track position as Assistant Professor of Neurology at Columbia University, a $1M-R01 NIH grant and the US permanent residency (outstanding researcher category).
-In December 2005, he moved back to Barcelona as an ICREA Research Professor to create and lead a new research group on Neurodegeneration at the Vall d'Hebron Research Institute, with the support of a 1.5M€ European Commission's Marie Curie Excellence Grant.
-He also holds positions as Associate Professor at the UAB and as Principal Investigator at the CIBERNED.
+Miquel Vila received a medical degree from the University of Barcelona Medical School (Spain) and then moved to the laboratory INSERM U289 (Prof. Y. Agid) at the Salpêtrière Hospital (Paris, France), where he obtained a Master degree (DEA) & PhD in Neuroscience from the Sorbonne University-Pierre & Marie Curie Campus, under the supervision of Dr. E.C.
+Hirsch.
+From 1998 to 2001 he worked as a postdoctoral researcher at the laboratory of Dr. S. Przedborski at the Dept of Neurology at Columbia University (New York, USA).
+In 2001, he obtained a tenure-track position as Assistant Professor of Neurology at Columbia University and the permanent residency of the USA.
+In 2005, he moved back to Barcelona as an ICREA Professor to develop a new research group on neurodegeneration at the Vall d’Hebron Research Institute.
+The group is part of the Spanish Excellence Center for Networked Biomedical Research on Neurodegenerative Diseases (CIBERNED) and of the Aligning Science Across Parkinson’s (ASAP).

 Research interests